 Pharmacy benefit manager (PBM) is a third-party administrator of prescription drug programs for commercial health plans, self-insured employer plans, Medicare Part D plans, the Federal Employees Health Benefits Program and state government employee plans.
 PBM’s often act in ways that have a direct negative impact on pharmacies and patients.
 Their activities have contributed to the large decline in the number of independent pharmacies all across the United States.

 Addressing unfair PBM business practices in NC is a TOP PRIORITY for NCAP during the 2021 legislative session.
-We will introduce legislation similar to the “North Carolina Pharmacy Benefits Manager Licensure Act (H.B.
-534) and Senate (S.B.
-632) that was brought forth during the 2019 legislative session.
-This bill called for PBMs to be licensed to operate within our state, so that the Department of Insurance and the State Insurance Commissioner could create rules resulting in greater accountability and transparency and that would strengthen existing consumer and pharmacy protections.
+We will introduce legislation calling for PBMs to be licensed to operate within our state, so that the Department of Insurance and the State Insurance Commissioner can create rules resulting in greater accountability and transparency designed to strengthen existing and provide new consumer and pharmacy protections.

 Pay parity ideally means, in accordance with a pharmacist's scope of practice, the pharmacist shall receive equal payment for the provision of the same patient care services, as compared to other paid healthcare professionals.
 Such services include comprehensive medication management, administering & interpreting CLIA-waived tests, and acute or chronic disease management.
 Pay Parity is an NCAP legislative priority for the 2021 legislative session.
 In North Carolina, statutes already designate pharmacists as “healthcare providers.”
 Pharmacists should be paid the same as other health care providers when they provide the same patient care services.